aguspiza/websocket.nim/README.md

 See [the API docs](http://niv.github.io/websocket.nim/docs/0.3.0/websocket.html) for usage instructions.

-You will get an error about masking server data if do not define websocketUnmaskedByDefault.
+You will get an error about masking server data if you do not define websocketUnmaskedByDefault.

 ```nim
 nim  c --define:websocketUnmaskedByDefault myserverapp.nim